 -

 Check industry experience.
 A consultant who’s optimised hospital workflows may not understand manufacturing constraints.
-Sector expertise matters.
+Sector expertise matters because every industry has different regulatory, compliance, and operational realities.

 -